fareyes4/utep-worth-it/README.md

-# Is College Worth It Here?
+# Is UTEP Worth It?

 ## What I built
 A simple web tool for first-generation UTEP students trying to figure